 Beatriz Gerenstein was born in Buenos Aires, Argentina.
 She has been living and working in Miami, United States.

 Beatriz Gerenstein approached painting a long time ago.
 She trained with international artists in different parts of the world.
 However, once she found three-dimensional creation, she moved to another artistic dimension.
-The sculpture completely absorbed it.
+The sculpture completely absorbed her.

 In such a world we live in, full of wars and selfishness, physical and symbolic violence, political cynicism and constant threats to the environment and to the human species, Beatriz Gerenstein has chosen to speak of the human condition, about love, friendship, anguish, pleasure, joy, pain, and spirituality.